Sudhanshu1st/CallSense/README.md

 ## Getting Transcripts Data

 To get data for sentiment analysis, I manually scraped earnings call transcripts from [here](https://www.rev.com/blog/transcripts/alphabet-google-q3-2021-earnings-call-transcript-goog-googl).
-You can also subscribe to APIS that give call transcripts and use that data to apply sentiment analysis.
+Converted this audio into texts using APIs and then preprocessed the text for further analysis.

 ## Load Data